redpesk-core/afb-binding/docs/afb-binding-tutorial-v3.md

 ```

 You must define the version of ***binding*** that you are using.
-This is done line 1 where we define that this is the version 3 (earlier
+This is done line 1 where we define that this is the version 3.
-versions 1 and 2 are deprecated).

 If you don't define it, an error is reported and the compilation aborts.
+Note that this define is sometime done outside of the code but using
+the option -D of C compilers/preprocessors.

 To include **afb-binding.h** successfully, the include search path
 should be set correctly if needed (not needed only if installed in